Our Mission: Local journalism is broken. Crosstown wants to fix it – through data.

 We want to hear directly from you, so tell us what numbers you want to know about your community.
 You can reach us at Twitter, Facebook and email at firstname.lastname@example.org.
 Or you can come to us right here, at xtown.la.

-We are based out of the USC Annenberg School for Journalism, and we are partnered with the Viterbi School of Engineering‘s Data Science Institute.
+We are based out of the USC Annenberg School of Communication and Journalism, in partnership with the Integrated Media Systems Center at the Viterbi School of Engineering.
 Our team also includes faculty and researchers from the Spatial Sciences Institute.

 Our work is made possible by generous support from the Annenberg Foundation.
 We also received a Community Network Grant from the Lenfest Institute, as well as grants from the Meta Journalism Project.
 We were also a recipient of the Google News Initiative North America Innovation Challenge.